This post may contain affiliate links. Learn more.

 - Some users say the housing gets hot after many hours of use

-The Oster Classic 76 is a reliable workhorse that’s perfect for professional barbers and stylists who put in long hours while cutting hair.
+The Oster Classic 76 is a workhorse of haircutting that’s perfect for professional barbers and stylists who put in long hours in their work.

 Best hair clippers for: